-Carl Beard and Juan Luis Fernandez-Hernando Daresbury Laboratory, Warrington, UK.
+C.D.
+Beard and J.L.
+Fernandez-Hernando Daresbury Laboratory, Warrington, UK.

-Adriana Bungau University of Manchester, Manchester, UK.
+A. Bungau University of Manchester, Manchester, UK.

-Jonathon Smith and Andre Sopczak University of Lancaster, Lancaster, UK.
-(Dated: October 30, 2008)
+J.D.A.
+Smith and A. Sopczak University of Lancaster, Lancaster, UK.
+(Dated: November 2, 2009)

-This is just a place-holder abstract copied from a previous paper.
-Don't take it seriously!
-We report on measurements of the transverse wakefields induced by collimators of differing characteristics.
+We report on measurements of the transverse wakefields induced by collimators with differing characteristics.
 An apparatus allowing the insertion of different collimator jaws into the path of a beam was installed in End Station A (ESA) in SLAC.
-Eight comparable collimator geometries were designed, including one that would allow easy comparison with previous results, and were installed in this apparatus.
+Sixteen comparable collimator geometries were designed, including one that would allow easy comparison with previous results, and were installed in this apparatus.
 Measurements of the beam kick due to the collimator wakefields were made with a beam energy of 28.5 GeV, and beam dimensions of 100 microns vertically and a range of 0.5 to 1.5 mm longitudinally.
 The trajectory of the beam upstream and downstream of the collimator test apparatus was determined from the outputs of ten BPMs (four upstream and six downstream), thus allowing a measurement of the angular kick imparted to the beam by the collimator under test.
 The transverse wakefield was inferred from the measured kick.
-The different aperture designs, data collection and analysis, and initial comparison to theoretical and analytic predictions are presented here.
+The different aperture designs, data collection and analysis, and initial comparison to theoretical analytic predictions and numerical calculations are presented here.

-PACS numbers: Valid PACS appear here
+PACS numbers: Valid PACS appear here Keywords: Suggested keywords